 Complete beginner's roadmap to learning Punjabi.
-No prior knowledge needed — just start here.
+No prior knowledge needed — just start here with this step-by-step guide for 2026.

 So You Want to Learn Punjabi